 The students wait under the supervision of an appointed staff person for their parents or other designated pick-up person.
 They may not wait outside unattended.
 All persons picking up a child must come to the center and sign out that child.
-On non-early release days, persons picking up before 4:00 p.m. should access the building at the front entrance on Braddock Road.
+On non-early release days, persons picking up before 3:00 p.m. should access the building at the front entrance on Braddock Road.
+ECC students picked up during Session A should come to the ECC Playground Door.
 After 4:00 p.m., and on early-release days, the building should be entered by way of the church side cafeteria/Quinn Hall door.
 At these times admittance is gained by knocking on the door.
 Only adults are permitted to open the door.
 Signs will be placed on the doors advising of alternate locations when the students are not in their assigned rooms.